bresilla/project_2_robond/README.md

 So, for forward kinematics, i used the homogeneous matrix:

+So, forward kinematics is a chain rotation + displacement = transformation of space from base of arm to end effector.
+And as a chain it can be a product of each and every those transforms:

 ![alt text][image12]

+However, given that all of the industry works with DH parameters, a transform from one joint to another would be:

 ![alt text][image13]

+And as a result we can morph the transformation matrix that uses DH parameters:

 ![alt text][image15]

+So,, not to repeat the code (i got warned/advices from Project1 not to repeat code), i made a method that would take the DH parameters and would use them in transformation matrix and would make calculations and return the transformation.

 ```python
 def homogen(alpha, a, d, phi):